 Technical information about TIF files

 TIF files can either be saved in a compressed format or uncompressed format.
-Some forms of lossless compression don’t reduce the quality of the image when it reduces the file size.
+A compressed file consists of one or more files that are smaller than the original file size.
+Compressed files make downloading faster and allow more data to be stored on removable media.
+Some forms of less compression don’t reduce the quality of the image when it reduces the file size.
 So, quality isn’t compromised when the size is reduced.

 Who would use TIF files?

-Graphic artists/designers, anyone in the publishing industry, and photographers.
+Graphic artists, graphic designers, Adobe users (especially those using Photoshop), anyone in the publishing and editing industry, geographers (GeoTIFF), and photographers.
 TIF files can be easily supported by scans, faxes, word processors, page-layout applications, and desktop publishers.

 How to edit TIF files

-There are conversion tools that can assist in editing a TIF file that don’t require installing a photo editing program.
-These conversion tools specifically support TIF files, but they change the format of the file from TIF for editing purposes.
+There are conversion tools that can assist in editing a TIF file that doesn’t require installing a photo editing program.
+These conversion tools specifically support TIF files, but they change the format of the file from TIF for the viewer’s editing purposes.